ezestom/Inducitrica/src/content/homepageEn/index.md

 ## key features
 key_features:
   title: "Company projections for 2031"
-  description: Considering these projections and the group's growth, there is a need to establish a factory to industrialize its own lemons.
-Today, the group has 35,000 tons of its own fruit, and production projections will exceed 60,000 tons in the next five years.
-This leads to the need to initiate discussions aimed at securing a commercialization and supply contract with Coca-Cola Company.
+  description: Given the group's growth and future projections, the need arises to establish a factory for the industrialization of its own lemon production.
+Currently, the group has 35,000 tons of its own fruit, and production is expected to exceed 60,000 tons in the next years.

   feature_list:
     - icon: "settings"